 Certain executives and employees of the Company, including the chief executive officer, are members of CinRx's board of managers and/or have equity investments in CinRx, a biotech company.
 The Company and CinRx have entered into several task orders for the Company to perform clinical trial related services.
-During the years ended December 31, 2019 and 2018, the Company recognized total revenue from CinRx of \$3.7 million and \$0.5 million in the Company's consolidated statements of operations.
-During the year ended December 31, 2017, the Company recognized service revenue from CinRx of \$0.4 million in the Company's consolidated statements of operations.
-As of December 31, 2019 and 2018, the Company had Advanced billings from CinRx of \$0.9 million and \$0.1 million in the consolidated balance sheets, respectively.
-As of December 31, 2019 and 2018 the Company had Accounts receivable and unbilled, net from CinRx of \$0.2 million and \$0.4 million in the consolidated balance sheets.
+During the years ended December 31, 2020, 2019 and 2018, the Company recognized total revenue from CinRx of \$13.2 million, \$3.7 million and \$0.5 million in the Company's consolidated statements of operations.
+As of December 31, 2020 and 2019, the Company had Advanced billings from CinRx of \$5.8 million and \$0.9 million in the consolidated balance sheets, respectively.
+As of December 31, 2020 and 2019 the Company had Accounts receivable and unbilled, net from CinRx of \$2.2 million and \$0.2 million in the consolidated balance sheets.

-The Summit, a Dolce Hotel ("The Summit")
+The Summit Hotel ("The Summit")

 The Summit Hotel, located on the Medpace campus, is owned by the chief executive officer, and managed by an unrelated hospitality management entity.
 Medpace incurs travel lodging and meeting expenses at The Summit.
-During the years ended December 31, 2019 and 2018, Medpace incurred expenses of \$0.6 million and \$0.4 million at The Summit.
+During the years ended December 31, 2020, 2019 and 2018, Medpace incurred expenses of \$0.4 million, \$0.6 million and \$0.4 million at The Summit.